awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_mediatek.md

 ## Troubleshooting<a name="mediatek-troubleshooting"></a>

-### Debugging Amazon FreeRTOS Projects in Keil μVision<a name="mediatek-debugging"></a>
+### Debugging FreeRTOS Projects in Keil μVision<a name="mediatek-debugging"></a>

-Currently, you must edit the MediaTek package that is included with Keil μVision before you can debug the Amazon FreeRTOS demo project for MediaTek with Keil μVision\.
+Currently, you must edit the MediaTek package that is included with Keil μVision before you can debug the FreeRTOS demo project for MediaTek with Keil μVision\.

-**To edit the MediaTek package for debugging Amazon FreeRTOS projects**
+**To edit the MediaTek package for debugging FreeRTOS projects**

 1. Find and open the `Keil_v5\ARM\PACK\.Web\MediaTek.MTx.pdsc` file in your Keil MDK installation folder\.